-During the year, an updated Pre-Feasibility Study (PFS) on its 100%-owned Medcalf Project, was undertaken by METS Engineering (METS) with input from a group of consulting firms including Cube Consulting Pty Ltd (Cube), together with Audalia's technical team.
+An updated Pre-Feasibility Study (PFS) on its 100%-owned Medcalf Project, was completed by METS Engineering (METS).
+Refer to ASX announcement on 26 July 2022 for full details.

 The PFS includes an economic valuation and supports the potential for high grade titanium lump ore (HTLO) product Western Australia-based mining and processing operation suitable for the blast furnace steel mills in Asia as a hearth liner for protection of the furnace walls.